Marshmello got summary judgment, and here’s why I’m surprised.

 This ruling surprises me.
 And I don’t like it.
 So I’m gonna tell you why it’s wrong.

 Again, the phrase “underlying musical composition” appears three times in the declaration.
 In the first, Arty agreed that the “Remix Master (excluding the underlying musical composition)” was a work for hire.
-Arty would contend and it seems clear enough this is Arty NOT signing away his underlying composition in the remix as a work for hire.
-Maybe it appears clear to me because it’s my own standard.
-I don’t remember if I’ve ever entirely signed away authorship of a piece of music, and I’ve done tons of work for hire agreements.
+Arty would contend and it seems clear enough this is Arty specifically NOT signing away his underlying composition in the remix as a work for hire.
 In the second appearance of “underlying musical composition” Arty (I’m paraphrasing, and here’s where I point out that I AM NOT A LAWYER but a musicologist) that if the Remix Master (excluding the underlying musical composition) is somehow NOT a work for hire, that Interscope gets pretty much all the rights that a work for hire would get.
-A phrase of that nature is pretty standard in every work for hire I’ve ever signed too.

 Okay great, so Interscope got all the rights it wants to the Remix Master excluding the musical composition.